 The ACD's fees and expenses are allocated between capital and income as set out in Appendix I. Portfolio transaction costs are always charged to capital.
-All other charges, fees and expenses will be allocated to the income of all Funds, with the exception that they will be allocated to the capital of the CT Sustainable Global Equity Income Fund.
+All other charges, fees and expenses will be allocated to the income of all Funds.